Kiran-255666/AgenticAIEngineer/Instructions/Exercises/Day01/lab02-develop-an-ai-app-with-ai-foundry-sdk.md

     You should see a code file, a configuration file for app settings, and a file listing the Python packages the app needs.

 1. Open this `chat-app` folder in a terminal or command-line window.
+Add it as a short tip like this:

 1. **Install the required packages:**

    Create and activate a Python virtual environment, then install the required dependencies: